pythonquick/innernet-blog/content/posts/elixir/pi-calculation.md

 Since PI day is coming up (3/14 in U.S. date format), I thought it would be fun to explore Elixir's concurrent processing to calculate some digits of the number pi!

+This article goes over the setup and some of the Elixir code.
+It is not intended to be a Elixir tutorial.

 On the topic of "pi", why not use some Raspberry PIs ;-)

 # Nodes on the network